Yoctol/bottender/docs/channel-line-migrating-from-sdk.md

 Then, create your Bottender config file.

-Edit your `bottender.config.js` file as:
+Edit your `bottender.config.js` file as follows:

 ```js
 module.exports = {